odow/StochOptFormat/README.md

 ## Example

-There are a lot of concepts to unpack in SOF.
-We present a two-stage stochastic linear program example first, and then explain each section of the corresponding SOF file in detail.
+There are a lot of concepts to unpack in StochOptFormat.
+We present a two-stage stochastic linear program example first, and then explain each section of the corresponding StochOptFormat file in detail.

 Consider a two-stage newsvendor problem.
 In the first stage, the agent chooses `x`, the number of newspapers to buy at a cost \$1/newspaper.
 In the second